celsworth/lxp-bridge/README.md

 Currently, lxp-bridge bridges to:

-* mqtt (push data for monitoring, listen to control commands)
+* mqtt (publish data for monitoring, subscribe to control commands)
-* InfluxDB (push power data up for graphing etc)
+* InfluxDB (push power data for graphing etc)

 In future, it might possibly run a HTTP server with endpoints to fetch power data or control the inverter via REST.